Privacy Policy

 Loan applicants

-If you are applying for a loan from one of our Customers, or are a party to an application for a loan from one of our Customers (such as a guarantor), we may process, disclose and store your personal information on behalf of our Customer, for the purpose of submitting, assessing and otherwise processing your loan application.
-This information is collected by our Customers, who will provide the requisite details in relation to the collection, and electronically transmitted to our system.
+If you are applying for a loan from or through one of our Customers, or are a party to such an application (for example, as a guarantor), we may collect, process, disclose, and store your personal information on behalf of that Customer for the purposes of submitting, assessing, and otherwise processing the loan application.
+This information is collected by our Customers, who will provide you with the required details regarding its collection, and is then transmitted electronically to our system.

 Service management, improvement and reporting